When it comes to improving your identity security, here’s where you should start.

 Security is a chief concern for every organisation.
 A concern that has only been amplified, given the recent news around what British Airways and Marriott International might have to pay for their previous lapses.

 The security landscape has changed significantly over recent years and continues to evolve as new threats emerge.
 In today’s world, it can take a significant amount of time and investment to effectively protect, detect and respond to all the threats organisations face.
 Which, in turn, increases reliance on security technologies and skilled personnel.

 But there are some easier steps you can take to see an almost immediate improvement in your security setup:

 The advice in this blog is inspired by Microsoft’s own guidance, as well as best practice advice from the National Cyber Security Centre (NCSC) and the Cybersecurity and Infrastructure Security Agency (CISA).
-These are security principles and behaviours that we follow here at ThirdSpace and recommend that our customers do too.
+These are security principles and behaviours that we follow here at ThirdSpace and recommend that our clients do too.

 Be sure to use strong authentication and that your users have passwords that are hard to guess.

 The vast majority of breaches stem from a users credentials being compromised.
 This can happen in a variety of ways, such as passwords being circumvented via brute force or spray attacks through to simple e-mail phishing attacks.

 Back up user authentication requests with additional security measures, such as multi-factor authentication (MFA).
 MFA can be effectively implemented through a conditional access (CA) policy in Azure Active Directory.